Advisor accuses Wells Fargo of pulling 'bait and switch' with promissory note

 Forced to quit

-Nguyen's suit lobs an accusation of "constructive discharge" — arguing Nguyen was essentially forced to quit due to Wells' pay policies and missteps involving his phone numbers and email address.
+Nguyen's suit lobs an accusation of "constructive discharge" — arguing Nguyen was essentially forced to quit due to Wells' pay policies and missteps involving his phone number and email address.

 Nguyen experienced similar difficulties, his suit contends, with phone numbers assigned him by Wells Fargo.
-At first, the number assigned to him connected to a voicemail service at an inaccessible address.
-Later he was given a number that already belonged to a totally unrelated person's cell phone, according to the suit.
+At first, the number given him connected to a voicemail service at an inaccessible address.
+Later he was issued a number already belonging to a totally unrelated person's cell phone, according to the suit.

 One of his former clients eventually told him he had received a voicemail from someone named Matt.